LIVING LIFE WITH LUPUS

 · Lupus is not like or related to cancer.
 Cancer is a condition of malignant, abnormal tissues that grow rapidly and spread into surrounding tissues.
 Lupus is an autoimmune disease, as described above.

 · Lupus is not like or related to HIV (Human Immune Deficiency Virus) or AIDS (Acquired Immune Deficiency Syndrome).
-In HIV or AIDS the immune system is under-active; in lupus, the immune system is overactive.
+With HIV or AIDS, the immune system is interactive; in lupus, the immune system is overactive.

 · Lupus can range from mild to life-threatening and should always be treated by a doctor.

 Learning more about lupus is very important.
-Patients like me is important to be well informed and involved in our own care to have less pain make fewer visits to the doctor and feel better about ourselves and remain more active.
+Patients like me are important to be well informed and involved in their own care to have less pain make fewer visits to the doctor, feel better about ourselves, and remain more active.

-Sunscreen is a must! with or without sun!
+Sunscreen is a must!
+With or without the sun!

 Important Tips: Avoid Stress.
 No Sunlight.
-Avoid being exposed Extreme Heat and Extreme Cold.
-Don’t get infections by any means and don’t overdo yourself!
+Avoid being exposed to Extreme Heat and Extreme Cold.
+Don’t get infections by any means, and don’t overdo yourself!
 In-short, no-over fatigues!!!